Chief Operating Officer

-Debbie Williams has been with the organization since 1993 when she was hired as the newly created OR Perfusionist.
-Soon afterwards, Debbie was asked to join the newly established Donor Services Center, LLF's in-house call center.
-As a founding member of the department, Debbie helped with creating the protocols and practices still in use today.
+Debbie Williams has been with The Living Legacy Foundation of Maryland since 1993 when she was hired as the newly created OR Perfusionist.
+Soon afterwards, Debbie was asked to join the newly established Donor Services Center, The LLF's in-house call center.
+As a founding member of the department, Debbie helped with creating the protocols and practices that are still in use today.

 Debbie returned to the organization full time in 2001 as the Manager of the Donor Services Center.
 In 2005, she was promoted to Director of Donor Services where she oversaw the call center, tissue recovery and skin processing departments.
 In 2008, she became Chief Operations Officer.
-In her current role, Debbie oversees quality systems, lab services and facilities, data and information systems, in addition to community and hospital and family services.
+In her current role, Debbie oversees quality systems, lab services and facilities, data and information systems, in addition to community outreach and family services.

-Debbie is a founding member and current chair of The LLF Ethics Committee.
-She is a current member of the United Nework of Organ Sharing's (UNOS) Membership and Professional Standards Committee (MPSC), Policy and Procedure Committee for the Musculoskeletal Transplant Foundation, The Organization for Transplant Professionals (NATCO), and American Association of Tissue Banks (AATB).
+Debbie is a founding member of The LLF Ethics Committee.
+She also served on the United Network of Organ Sharing's (UNOS) Membership and Professional Standards Committee (MPSC), Policy and Procedure Committee for the Musculoskeletal Transplant Foundation, The Organization for Transplant Professionals (NATCO), and American Association of Tissue Banks (AATB).